reaper47/recipya/docs/website/content/docs/installation/config-file.md

 {{< callout type="info" >}}
 You do not need to create this file if you do not use Docker because it will be created during the one-time setup.

+The admin may change most of these options from the settings.
 {{< /callout >}}

 - **email**